 Primeval was a British science fiction series that ran from 2007-2012.
-Though many dismissed it at first as just being a Doctor Who knock off, due to the fact that it also revolved around time travel.
-The series nevertheless proved to be very successful both in its native UK and abroad, particularly in Europe.
+Though many dismissed it at first as just being a Doctor Who knock off, (due to the fact that it also revolved around time travel.)
+The series still proved to be very successful both in its native UK and abroad, particularly in Europe.
 It has since developed a cult following.

 I must confess for a long while I too dismissed the series.
 I was a fan when it first aired.
-So much so I bought it all on DVD, but after it finished and I didn’t watch it for a while.
-I came to buy into the received wisdom that it was just yet another attempt by ITV at doing Doctor Who.
-On a recent re watch however I have found it to be much better than I remembered and overall I would say that it is actually one of the best British cult series.
-I wouldn’t say it is quite on a par with Doctor Who or Red Dwarf or Blake’s 7, but its definitely a classic nonetheless.
+So much so I bought it all on DVD, but after it finished, I came to buy into the received wisdom that it was just yet another attempt by ITV at doing Doctor Who.
+On a recent re watch however I have found it to be much better than I remembered, and overall I would say that it is actually one of the best British cult series.
+I wouldn’t say it is quite on a par with Classic Doctor Who, or Red Dwarf, or Blake’s 7, but its definitely a classic nonetheless.

 In 1999 Helen Cutter mysteriously goes missing.

-Nick later discovers that his wife went through one of the anomalies 8 years ago and has since been exploring all of time itself through them.
+Nick later discovers that his wife went through one of the anomalies 8 years ago, and has since been exploring all of time itself through them.
 She has also apparently found some way to control them.
 Helen offers Nick a chance to explore with her, but he refuses and though the Home office manage to capture her in order to learn more about the anomalies.
-She ultimately manages to escape again after tricking them.
-Helen also warns Nick that she has seen the future and that eventually mankind will be destined to die out.
-The team later encounter a creature from the future.
+She ultimately manages to escape again however after tricking them.
+Helen also warns Nick that she has seen the future and that eventually mankind will be destined to die out, and the team later do encounter a creature from the future.